Topics Map > Curricular Services

 Number searches can include a course number (e.g., 277 or “POLI SCI 277”) or a date (1865).

-academic subject area, such as “Sociology” or “Risk Management and Insurance.”
+Use this drop-down box to select an academic subject area, such as “Sociology” or “Risk Management and Insurance.”

 UW–Madison academic departments and programs offer courses grouped by subject areas.
 Sometimes these have the same name (the Department of Philosophy offers courses in the Philosophy subject area) and sometimes they are different (the Department of History offers courses in History and also in History of Science).